KarmaComputing/github-actions-k8s/kubectl-gh-actions.md

 # Steps

-1. Add secrets for the server address and JWT token
+1. Add secrets for the server address and JWT token, and other variables

   - Note that generated JWT tokens are relatively short-lived, but you can extend their validity by passing `--duration=<timespan>` to `kubectl create token`
     - e.g. `kubectl create-token remote-dev --duration=12h` for a token valid for 12 hours